atrujillofalcon/liferay-clean-journal-history/README.md

 If you only want to list the journal articles targeted to be deleted you have to set false the variable <b>deleteArticles</b>.

-The steps to execute this script is:
+The steps to execute this script are:

 <b>Control_Panel -> Server_Administration -> Script ->  Groovy Script</b>